 Big Wall Climbing

-In each product's individual review, we discuss the lacing system.
+In each product's review, we discuss the lacing system.
 Many of these shoes have lacing that extends closer to the toe of the shoe than hiking and running shoes, allowing you to cinch down the toe of the shoe for climbing performance, or loosen it for increased hiking comfort.
-We also discuss small features such as gusseted tongues, present in both Five Ten models, that help keep sand and debris out, and will save you from an instant soaking when stepping in shallow water.
-In addition, some models breathe better than others in hot weather.

-Support is the second metric that focuses on hiking ability, and contributes 15% of total scores.
+Support is the second metric that focuses on hiking ability and contributes 20% of total scores.
 Foot support is most important when carrying heavy loads, but even a "rope, rack, and the shirt on your back" weigh a fair bit.
-While climbers tend to have very strong feet, more support will mean less fatigue when the approaches get long and your pack gets heavy.
+While climbers tend to have solid feet, more support will mean less fatigue when the approaches get long, and your pack gets heavy.
 Support also is important for a shoe's edging and crack climbing performance.
 All else being equal, a more supportive shoe will edge and crack climb better, especially when carrying a heavy pack.
 You don't want to be all wobbly-footed in the backcountry, where a sprained ankle can be a real problem.
 A shoe that fits well and keeps you moving over exposed terrain with confidence is more important than trying to save weight with a lighter pair of shoes like the Five Ten Access or the Evolv Cruzers.
 As tempting as it is to go with a light and breathable shoe, remember how much of a pain it'll be hobbling out 10 plus miles from your backcountry objective.

 Weight & Packability

 Weight is always an important consideration for us here at OutdoorGearLab.
 If we are choosing between two products with similar performance qualities across other metrics, we favor the lighter of the two.
 With approach shoes, weight is of primary concern when you clip them to your harness or stow them in your climbing pack on multi-pitch routes.
-The lightest models we tested, the Evolv Cruzer, Vasque Grand Traverse, and Scarpa Mojito, are both compact and very light in comparison to the others we tested.
+The lightest models we tested, the Evolv Cruzer Psyche, The La Sportiva TX2, and the Arc'teryx Acrux SL are compact and very light in comparison to the other shoes we tested.
 The tradeoff here is obvious; these models do not support the foot and hike as well as heavier ones, but the Acrux SL snags our Top Pick for Lightweight shoe, because it's light /and/ supportive enough for light loads, While the TX2 is only 20oz, and has a unique elastic cord attachment system.
-Weight and packability account for 15% of overall scores.
+Weight and packability account for 20% of overall scores.

-Our lead tester prefers to have each climber in a multi-pitch party carry their own shoes, water, and extra clothes on a multi-pitch route.
+Our lead tester prefers to have each climber in a multi-pitch party carry their shoes, water, and extra clothes on a multi-pitch route.
 Other folks prefer to give the leader the luxury of climbing without a small pack, or their shoes clipped to their harness.
 In practice, this means the second climber is often carrying a "second's pack," with food, water, clothing, and TWO pairs of approach shoes.
-TWO pairs of Cruzers stashed in the second's pack weigh less than ONE pair of the heaviest models.

 These shoes are designed to wear approaching a rock climb.
-They are made with a sticky rubber sole and strong uppers for protection against corrosive terrain.
+They are made with a sticky rubber sole and sturdy uppers for protection against corrosive terrain.
 They can take you places that your tennis shoes cannot go.
 There are plenty of crags out there that require the occasional exposed move or two to access, and a good pair of approach shoes will keep you safer and ultimately have more fun.
-We hope that this review has helped you to determine whether you are looking for a pair for comfortable hiking with better traction, or if you are needing a pair known for climbing ability and protection.
+We hope that this review has helped you to determine whether you are looking for a pair for comfortable hiking with better traction, or if you need a pair known for climbing ability and protection.
 Read through our Buying Advice article for more information on what to consider when selecting the pair for you.